 2023 RESULTS

-The theme of the third £25,000 annual Davidson Prize is 'Somewhere to Call Home'.
-The brief asks multi-disciplinary teams to communicate innovative design solutions for a home community where people who have experienced the trauma of homelessness and housing insecurity are given time to settle, recover and find their bearings.
+The theme of the third £25,000 annual Davidson Prize was 'Somewhere to Call Home'.
+The brief asked multi-disciplinary teams to communicate innovative design solutions for a home community where people who have experienced the trauma of homelessness and housing insecurity are given time to settle, recover and find their bearings.

 THE LONGLIST